Find Cheap SR-22 Auto Insurance Quotes in Tennessee

 What is an SR-22 in Tennessee?

 An SR-22 is a document issued directly from your insurance company to the state of Tennessee.
-The SR-22 certifies you have the state-required liability car insurance from that company, and the company is financially responsible in case of an accident in which you're at fault, up to your policy coverage limits.
-As such, it's sometimes also referred to as a certificate of future financial responsibility.
+It certifies you have the state-required liability car insurance from that company, and the company is financially responsible if you're at fault in an accident, up to your policy coverage limits.
+As such, an SR-22 is sometimes referred to as a certificate of future financial responsibility.

-SR-22 forms are required for Tennessee drivers who have been designated as high-risk, typically after their licenses have been suspended after a conviction.
-In order to get your license reinstated, you'll need to show evidence that you've purchased SR-22 insurance that meets the state's minimum requirements.
+These documents are required for Tennessee drivers who have been designated as high-risk, typically after their licenses have been suspended.

 Non-owner SR-22 insurance in Tennessee

-You may need to file for an SR-22 in order to reinstate your driving privileges in Tennessee even if you don't own a vehicle or have one registered to you.
-This could happen if you get a DUI while driving a car that belonged to someone else, or you sold your car while your license was suspended.
-In order to legally drive a car while you're required to have an SR-22, you can buy a policy called nonowner SR-22 insurance.
-Quotes for nonowner SR-22 insurance coverage are often cheaper than purchasing a normal SR-22 policy, since it only protects you—the driver—and does not cover the car you are driving.
+You may need to file for an SR-22 to reinstate your driving privileges in Tennessee even if you don't own a vehicle or have one registered to you.
+This could happen if you get a DUI while driving a car that belonged to someone else, or if you sold your car while your license was suspended.

 How do I get SR-22 insurance in Tennessee?